XRPLF/XRPL-Standards/XLS-20/README.md

 ##### 1.2.1.1.1.
 Fields

 An **`NFToken`** object can have the following required and optional fields.
-Notice that, unlike other objects no field is needed to identify the object type or current owner of the object, because NFTs are grouped into pages that implicitly define the object type and identify the owner.
+Notice that, unlike other objects, no field is needed to identify the object type or current owner of the object, because NFTs are grouped into pages that implicitly define the object type and identify the owner.

 ---